Early Martin Guitars

 Early Martin Styles 20 & 21

-There is very little to distinguish between the Style 20 and Style 21 besides size.
+There is little to distinguish between the Style 20 and Style 21 besides size.

-The Style 20 apears to be distinguished by a multi-colored herrginbone pattern on the rosette.
+The Style 20 is generally distinguished by a multi-colored herringbone pattern on the rosette.

 1893 Martin Style 2 1/2 - 17

-The early Style 17 and 18 were nearly identical, but offered in different sizes.
-Early Styles 17 and 18, like almost all early Martins, were built with spruce tops and Brazilian rosewood back and sides.
+Early Styles 17 and 18, like almost all early Martins, were built with spruce tops and Brazilian rosewood backs and sides.
+The early Style 17 typically

 More on Styles 15, 17 & 18